 - Fresh and canned peach is slightly diuretic, laxative and purgative.
 To benefit from an optimal purgative and diuretic effect, eat your peach after a time of fasting, for example, to start your breakfast.

 - A source of vitamin C and B and with high carotene contents, peach has positive activity as regards skin health.

 - Dietary fiber is concentrated in the skin, and eating peach with its skin prevents constipation, reduces risk of colon cancer, and contributes to preventing cardiovascular diseases.

 - Peach tree leaves and flowers have long been known for their sedative properties.

 Growing a peach tree for its health benefits

 - During the blooming, the peach tree is vulnerable to freezing.
 Damage starts when the temperature drops to 28°F (-2°C), and all the flowers are destroyed when it reaches 23°F (-5°C).
 If you live in areas where it freezes, grow your peach tree pruned along a lattice against a sunlit wall of the house.

 - Plant it in fall or at the beginning of winter in light, draining and deep soil.
 Place a bed of gravel at the bottom of the hole to increase drainage.

 - Only dwarf peach tree varieties are able to grow in a pot.

-- Gardening: find the care a peach tree needs here
+- Gardening: all the care a peach tree needs